Will I be allowed to work as a nurse while I am attending your school?

 What is the passing rate on the Certifying Exam?

-RSNA meets the required passing rate on the Certifying Exam acceptable to the Council on Accreditation of Nurse Anesthesia Education Programs.
-RSNA’s current first-time test takers passing rate is 84% which exceeds the COA threshold of 80%.
-All RSNA graduates have passed the Certification Exam and are employed.
+RSNA meets and exceeds the required passing rate on the Certifying Exam acceptable to the Council on Accreditation of Nurse Anesthesia Education Programs.
+RSNA’s current first-time test takers passing rate is 91% which exceeds the COA threshold of 80%.
+All recent RSNA graduates have passed the Certification Exam and are employed.